Office of Advancement

 - There are other rules governing charitable deductions for other types of gifts.

-It is worth a call to the Office of Development to discuss the tax impact of various gift strategies.
-We encourage all donors to seek the advice of legal financial counsel.
+It is worth a call to the Office of Advancement to discuss the tax impact of various gift strategies.
+We encourage all donors to seek outside legal or financial advice.

 What is PLU’s Tax Identification Number?

 The PLU Tax Identification Number is 91-0565571.

 Why is giving important; will my small gift really make a difference?